-• No Context (vanilla SFT): Empty curriculum.

-• Fixed Dropout: A simple strategy independent of step t; given s_1 , only curate rules in Π^ used in the translation of s_1 , then randomly drop 20% of the curated rules.

-• Annealing Dropout: for s_1 , select the necessary rules from Π^ plus 25% unused rules.
-Apply random dropout on these rules, increasing linearly from 0% to 100% over the first 60% of training, then maintain 100%.

-• No Dropout (ablation): Given s_1 , always provide all rules in Π^ used in the translation of s_1 in curriculum-text.
+- No Context (vanilla SFT): Empty curriculum-text. - Fixed Dropout: A simple strategy independent of step t; given s_1 , only curate rules in Π^ used in the translation of s_1 , then randomly drop 20% of the curated rules. - Annealing Dropout: A better strategy: for s_1 , select the necessary rules from Π^ plus 25% unused rules.
+Apply random dropout on these rules, increasing linearly from 0% to 100% over the first 60% of training, then maintain 100%. - No Dropout (ablation): Given s_1 , always provide all rules in Π^ used in the translation of s_1 in curriculum-text.

-• Wrong Context (ablation): Equivalent to Annealing Dropout but with incorrect rules.
+• Wrong Context (ablation): Equivalent to Annealing Dropout but the rules in the curriculum are incorrect.